 Should the ESTA application form, intentionally or unintentionally, be filled in incorrectly or incompletely, the application might be approved as normal, but it will not be valid.
 The immigration service does not have access to the information of every traveller in the world, and as such cannot spot every single mistake made.
 For instance, a wrongly filled in date of birth will not result in a rejection of the application.
 The ESTA will be granted, but it will not be valid.
 It can happen that travellers only notice this when checking in at the airport.
 The airline will indicate that there is no valid ESTA tied to your passport information.
 That the document has been granted based on faulty information is not relevant to the airline.
 This problem can only be solved by submitting an entirely new ESTA application.

 Filled in information is no longer up to date

-If the situation of the traveler has changed, making the information provided in the ESTA application out of date, that can also lead to an invalid ESTA.
-The ESTA validity expires instantly in case the traveler:
+If the situation of the traveller has changed, making the information provided in the ESTA application out of date, that can also lead to an invalid ESTA.
+The ESTA validity expires instantly in case the traveller:

 - Receives a new passport

 - Takes a new first- or last name

 - Can no longer answer all the safety questions with ‘no’.

 An ESTA is still valid in case the traveller: